hococo/coding-challenges/posts-exercise/posts.md

 * Provide functionality to add a post.
 This added post should appear in the list of posts.
 * Provide functionality to edit posts.
 The changes should be reflected in the list of posts.

+Optional - feel free to tackle these additional challenges, or consider how you would solve them if you had more time:

+* Provide functionality to search posts.
+* Add some error handling, in case the API throws an error.
+* Display other attributes of each post, such as tags, views or reactions.
+* Provide options to sort the list of posts.

 The data for posts should come from this API: [DummyJSON - Posts](https://dummyjson.com/docs/posts).

 ### Requirements: